afroisalreadyinu/lists-of-great-stuff/command-line.md

   pages to PDF.
 In order to save the `systemd` man pages as PDF, for example, you would need to run `man -t systemd | ps2pdf - systemd.pdf`.

+- [tealdeer](https://github.com/dbrgn/tealdeer) is a CLI client in Rust for [tldr](https://github.com/tldr-pages/tldr), a community project to supply simplified versions of man pages.
+Think of it as a list of examples for frequently used daily commands, such as recursive grep or ln.

 - [unp](https://github.com/mitsuhiko/unp) is a tool that unpacks archives.
 It recognizes archive type and uses the right CLI tool to unpack it.
 If a tool to process file is missing, it will also tell you what you should install.
 It can